Introduction to Layers and Masks¶

 These features save time and also help artists in maintaining the file with a layer stack which will be easy to understand for others who work on the same file.
 In addition to these layers and groups can both be labeled and filtered by colors, thus helping the artists to visually differentiate them.

-To assign a color label to your layer or layer group you have to right click on the layer and choose one of the given colors from the context menu.
+To assign a color label to your layer or layer group you have to on the layer and choose one of the given colors from the context menu.
 To remove an already existing color label you can click on the 'x' marked box in the context menu.

-Once you assign color labels to your layers, you can then filter layers having similar color label by clicking on one or more colors in the list from the drop-down situated at the top-right corner of the layer docker.
+Once you assign color labels to your layers, you can then filter layers having similar color label by clicking on one or more colors in the list from the drop-down situated in the top-right corner of the layer docker.

 Types of Layers¶